marctrem/usbarmory-wiki-fork/Starting.md

 ## Getting started

 The USB armory requires a microSD card with a valid operating system to boot.

+If you received a pre-imaged microSD card with your USB armory it almost certainly includes [Inverse Path](http://inversepath.com) default image, please see notes and default credentials [here](http://dev.inversepath.com/usbarmory).

-If you do not have one, the following instructions provide information on preparing one.
+The following instructions provide information on preparing a bootable microSD.

 While every modern microSD card should be supported, the following compatibility reference keeps track of successfully tested cards: